|Diameter||3 mm ~ 800 mm|

 |Alloy 800 (UNS N08800)||B407||B154||B163||B515||B409||B408||B564||B366|

-Incoloy 825 is highly resistant to corrosion.
+825 Nickel Alloy Bar or Incoloy 825 is highly resistant to corrosion.
 It has a high nickel content, sufficient to resist chloride ion stress corrosion cracking, and a very stable austenite structure.
 The levels of molybdenum and copper enable the alloy to resist reducing agents and acids.
 Chromium gives resistance to oxidising conditions, such as nitric acid solutions, nitrates and oxidising salts.
 The alloy is titanium stabilised to resist pitting and intergranular attack after fabrication, particularly welding, which includes heating in the critical sensitisation temperature range (650°C – 760°C).

-Alloy 825 offers exceptional resistance to corrosion by sulphuric and phosphoric acids and is often the most cost effective alloy in sulphuric acid service.
+Alloy 825 offers exceptional resistance to corrosion by sulphuric and phosphoric acids and is often the most cost-effective alloy in sulphuric acid service.

-Incoloy 825 is approved for pressure vessel operating temperatures up to 525°C (AS1210, AS4041), 538°C (ASME Boiler & Pressure Vessel Code, Sections I, III, VIII, IX, Cases 1936, N-188).
+Incoloy 825 is approved for pressure vessel operating temperatures up to 525°C (AS1210, AS4041), 538°C (ASME Boiler & Pressure Vessel Code, Sections I, III, VII, IX, Cases 1936, N-188).
 Brittle phases may form in alloy 825 at temperatures above ~ 540°C, so it is not normally used at these temperatures, where creep-rupture properties would be design factors.

 Typical Applications of Incoloy Alloy 825 include: